© Crown copyright 2021

 - funerals can continue to take place while minimising the risk of infection

-This guidance aims to balance the needs of the bereaved to mourn, with the need to minimise the spread of COVID-19 infection.
-While recognising the importance of these rituals and gatherings, the actions detailed in this guidance are important in reducing the spread of infection, particularly to clinically vulnerable and clinically extremely vulnerable people who may be at risk of severe illness.
+It is for people of any faith, or none, and aims to balance the needs of the bereaved to mourn, with the need to minimise the spread of COVID-19 infection.
+While recognising the importance of these rituals and gatherings, the actions detailed in this guidance are important in reducing the spread of infection, particularly to clinically extremely vulnerable people who may be at risk of severe illness.

 Social distancing and keeping safe